-ENTERPRISE RISK MANAGEMENT
+ENTERPRISE RISK MANAGEMENT REPORT

-Veritas Kapital Assurance Plc has a dynamic enterprise risk management framework tailored along with the requirements of NAICOM and the Committee of Sponsoring Organization of the Treadway Commission (COSO).
-Proper risk management remains essential to the business activities of the company.
-The framework promotes a risk management culture where everyone is involved from the levels of the Board and Executive committees down to risk owners and respective risk units.
+Veritas Kapital Assurance Plc has a strong and functional enterprise risk management framework tailored to the requirements of NAICOM and the Committee of Sponsoring Organization of the Treadway Commission (COSO).
+Priority is placed on proper risk management of the business activities of the company.
+The framework upholds a risk management culture where everyone is involved from the levels of the Board and Executive committees down to risk owners and respective risk units.

-The Company's Enterprise Risk Management framework establishes the context, identifies, analyses, evaluates, treats, monitors communicates, and reviews the key risks it assumes in carrying on its business.
-These risks include market, credit, operational, liquidity, business, reserve, reputational, underwriting, reinsurance, claims risks, as well as legal, compliance risks.
-Enterprise risk management risk includes management's approach to risks inherent in the business and its appetite for these risk exposures.
-Under this approach, the Company continuously assesses its key risks and monitors the risk profile against approved limits.
-The main strategies for managing and mitigating risks include policies, procedures and tools that target specific broad risk categories.
+The Company's Enterprise Risk Management framework establishes the context, identifies, analyses, evaluates, treats, monitors communicate, and reviews the key risks it assumes in carrying on its business.
+These risks include legal, compliance, underwriting, reinsurance, claims, operational, market, credit, liquidity, business, reserve, reputational and pandemic risks.
+Enterprise risk management risk includes management's approach to gross risks in the business and its appetite for these risk exposures.
+Under this approach, the Company constantly assesses its key risks and monitors the risk profile against acceptable limits.
+The main strategies for managing and mitigating risks include policies, procedures and, tools that target specific and broad risk categories.